sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

 -  An **INPUT** and an **OUTPUT** block describing the input/output of the function.

    The INPUT block describes all arguments that the function accepts.
-This is not optional.

    1. The type names should be descriptive, but do not have to represent the exact Sage/Python types.
 For example, use "integer" for